-P: May be repeatable for credit. gr st.
+P: May be repeatable for credit. gr st. P: graduate status.

 EDUC 785.
 Curriculum and Instruction as a Field of Inquiry.
 3 Credits.

 An inquiry approach to the content of curriculum and instruction: develops skills in interpreting and using research and provides a framework related to origin, development, and basis of curriculum and instruction.
 P: gr st.